syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-shapes.md

 {% endhighlight %}

-## Removing the shapes
+## Remove the shapes

 The shapes can be removed from a slide by its instance or by its index position in the shape collection.
-The following code example demonstrates removing the shapes from a slide.
+The following code example demonstrates how to remove the shapes from a slide.

 {% highlight c# %}
 [C#]